 Mary’s second marriage was to her first cousin, Henry Stuart, Lord Darnley, a match that enraged Elizabeth I, who had not been asked permission for the marriage.
 After Darnley’s assassination, Mary wed James Hepburn, Earl of Bothwell, who may have been responsible for Darnley’s murder.
 The public found the marriage shocking, and Mary was denounced as as an adulteress (Bothwell had been married previously, so Catholics considered the marriage to Mary unlawful) and a murderer.
 Soon, Mary was forced to abdicate the Scottish throne in favor of her one-year-old son and imprisoned.

 For Mary, her 19 years in captivity would be dull and repetitive, as she was shuffled from one minor English castle or manor to another.
 Due to her rank, Elizabeth demanded Mary be kept in relative luxury with a small retinue of loyal servants to keep her company.
 But her years of boredom gave Mary ample opportunity to write her cousin letters, hoping to convince Elizabeth that they could be partners instead of enemies.

-“Little is known of Elizabeth’s inner feelings for Mary,” Fraser writes, “since the English queen had learnt in childhood to hide all inner feelings, those dangerous traitors, within the breast.”
+“Little is known of Elizabeth’s inner feelings for Mary,” Fraser writes, “since the English queen had learned in childhood to hide all inner feelings, those dangerous traitors, within the breast.”